 - 3 tablespoons dry meringue powder

-- To make the rice cereal treats:
+To make the marshmallow rice cereal:

-- 1 stick butter
+- 1 stick (8 tablespoons) stick butter

 - 6 cups of crisp rice cereal

-- 1 bag marshmallows
+- 1 bag marshmallows regular size marshmallows

 To make the gumball eyeballs:

 - Draw and color in a circle on two gumballs to resemble an iris in size comparison to the gumball.